crossplane/docs/content/master/concepts/managed-resources.md

 {{< hint "important">}}
-Crossplane considers the `forProvider` field of a managed resource the "source of truth."
-Crossplane overrides any changes made to a managed resource outside of Crossplane.
+Crossplane considers the `forProvider` field of a managed resource the "source of truth" for external resources.
+Crossplane overrides any changes made to an external resource outside of Crossplane.
 If a user makes a change inside a Provider's web console, Crossplane reverts that change back to what's configured in the `forProvider` setting.
 {{< /hint >}}